 Candidates can respond to your questions in their own way, allowing for an endless range of answers.
 Because of the infinite possibilities of open-ended questions, you’ll receive candidate feedback on unexpected aspects of the candidate relationship that you hadn’t previously considered.

-- Would you consider applying to a job at [your organization] again?
+6. Would you consider applying for a job at [your organization] again?
 Why or why not?

 Likert Scale Candidate Experience Survey Questions